What to ask when choosing a tax pro

-With 1.3 million accountants in America, where do you begin in your quest to find a tax preparer who best suits your unique needs?
+With 1.3 million accountants in America, where do you begin in your quest to find a tax professional who best suits your unique needs?

 If you don’t have the time or expertise to do your own taxes, here are the questions to ask to find the right one:

-First, define a tax preparer’s credibility by asking for professional credentials and background.
-Experience is key when it comes to taxes and year-round accounting services.
+First, define a tax pro’s credibility by asking for professional credentials and background.
+Experience is key when it comes to tax service providers.

 CERTIFICATIONS ARE CRITICAL WHEN IT COMES TO TAX AND ACCOUNTING.
 IT’S ALL ABOUT ACRONYMS:

 - CPA: A certified public accountant, or CPA, is certified to act as a public accountant.
 A CPA is the only licensed qualification in accounting and is granted after you pass an exam.
 CPAs can practice in other areas of accountancy besides taxes, too.

 - EA: An enrolled agent (EA), the highest credential awarded by the IRS, is a federally-authorized tax practitioner who has technical expertise in the field of taxation and who is empowered by the U.S. Department of Treasury to represent taxpayers before all administrative levels of the Internal Revenue Service for audits, collections, and appeals.
 Only enrolled agents, attorneys, and CPAs may represent taxpayers before the IRS.

 - PTIN: Any person authorized to prepare your tax return for a fee needs to have a Preparer Tax Identification Number, or PTIN.

 Another good question to ask is: “How long have you been preparing returns, and what courses have you completed?”
 It’s critical to select a tax advisor with experience or expertise.